The Royal Association of British Dairy Farmers offers the chance for Agricultural Colleges in the UK to enter the Dairy Student Award each year.

 The Award operates as a three-tier competition:

-- Finalists are invited to discuss "How do I structure my farm to meet the needs of the processor?" at the Farmers Club, London where the announcement of the winner is made.
+- Finalists are invited to give a fifteen minute presentation on a topic of their choice at the Farmers Club, London where the announcement of the winner is made.

-Full details about the competition for 2014 will be available towards the end of the year.
-If you have any queries about the award, please contact Emily Rowley on 0845 458 2711 or email email@example.com
+If you have any questions about the competition please contact Emily Rowley on 0845 458 2711 or email email@example.com